Jooms/Jooms/README.md

 ### Highlights

 * Coordinated group of 6 around a DevOps task in the first week of the first sprint.
 ChicoState/PantryNode#19
+* Coordinated with leaders from Frontend and Backend team to build the first proof-of-concept that bridged the frontend code with the backend code.
+I wrote the actual connecting code.
+ChicoState/PantryNode#101
+* Added one of the Food Expiration backend API endpoints that queries old transactions for expired food.
+ChicoState/PantryNode#173

 ### PantryNode